NonSwag/awesome-folia/README.md

 The goal is to bring attention to both these projects and to Folia itself.

 > [!TIP]
-> You can suggest new plugins [here](https://github.com/NonSwag/awesome-folia/issues/new?template=00_suggest_plugin.yml),
+> You want to add, change, or remove something from this list?
-> no need for a pull request.
+> No need for a pull request, just open an issue [here](https://github.com/NonSwag/awesome-folia/issues/new/choose)

 _This list is inspired by [BlockhostOfficial/folia-plugins](https://github.com/BlockhostOfficial/folia-plugins),
 which has been unmaintained for a while._